 Gutter guards or open?

-Your choice to install guards should be based on you local situation, and despite the claims many will still require some periodic cleaning.
-Some designs make this process far worse than an open top system … so the benefit can be nonexistent.
+Your choice to install guards should be based on your local situation.
+Despite the claims of gutter companies, many gutter guards will still require a little periodic cleaning.
+Certain designs make this process far worse than an open top system … so the benefit can be nonexistent.
 Get recommendations and multiple quotes from professional gutter installers to help you make an informed decision.